 How Should I Store Sesame Oil?

-Sesame oil should be stored in a cool, dark, and dry location.
+Store sesame oil in a cool, dark, and dry location.
 I recommend keeping it in your pantry away from direct sunlight.
 You can also store it in the refrigerator, though it is not necessary.

-Sesame oil can keep for over a year unopened.
-Once opened, it can keep for up to 6 months.
+You can keep sesame oil for over a year unopened.
+Once opened, you can keep it fresh for up to 6 months.

 You can buy toasted sesame oil in any well-stocked grocery store.
 Instead of looking in the oil section of the store (where you will find olive, grapeseed, avocado, and canola oil), shop in the Asian section of the International food aisle.

-We Hope You Enjoyed Learning About Toasted Sesame Oil in Korean Cooking!
+I Hope You Enjoyed Learning About Toasted Sesame Oil (Chamgireum) in Korean Cooking!

-In the end, we hope you enjoyed learning about toasted sesame oil in Korean cooking.
-If so, let us know in the comment section!
+In the end, I hope you enjoyed learning about toasted sesame oil (chamgireum) in Korean cooking.
+If so, let me know in the comment section!